Incredibly resilient tribal farmlands in eastern India show how to fight climate change with agrobiodiversity.

 Meanwhile, almost unaware of the scientific debates, far away from the bustle of New Delhi, indigenous farmers in the tribal regions of eastern Indian state Odisha are effectively resisting climate change and maintaining the quality of their soil while protecting biodiversity with their traditional agrarian practices.
 Kondhs, an agrarian tribal community inhabiting the forest villages in Koraput, Rayagada, Kandhamal, and Kalahandi districts of Odisha, have turned their farmlands climate resilient by maintaining agrobiodiversity.

-‘The Dongors’ of Odisha
+The Significance of Agrobiodiversity: ‘The Dongors’ of Odisha

 Agrobiodiversity — or agricultural biodiversity — is crucial for food security and instrumental in climate adaption.
 Studies have revealed that it increases land productivity and maximise the effective use of resources.
 It also reduces pressure on forests and endangered species while conserving the natural structure of the ecosystem.